prakruthi723/Crowd-funding/README.md

 8. **Without MetaMask**: Creates demo transaction for testing
 9. Transaction is processed and added to blockchain

-### 🔄 Requesting Refunds
+### 🔄 Automatic Refunds

+**When Campaign Expires Without Meeting Goal:**

+1. Open an expired project that didn't reach its funding goal
+2. An alert banner appears showing "Campaign Expired"
+3. Click **"Process Auto-Refund"** button
+4. System automatically refunds ALL contributors
+5. Each donor receives their full contribution back
+6. Project status updates to "Refunded"
+7. All transactions are recorded on the blockchain

+**Campaign Status Indicators:**
+- **Active**: Campaign is running and accepting contributions
+- **Funded**: Goal reached, awaiting withdrawal
+- **Withdrawn**: Creator has withdrawn the funds
+- **Failed**: Deadline expired without meeting goal
+- **Refunded**: All contributions have been refunded

+### 💸 Withdrawing Funds (Creators Only)

+**When Campaign Reaches Goal:**

-1. Open a project you've contributed to
+1. Open your project that has reached its funding goal
-2. Scroll to the **"Request Refund"** section (appears for contributors)
-3. Select the contribution you want to refund
+2. A success banner appears showing "Goal Reached!"
+3. Connect your MetaMask wallet (must match creator address)
-4. Click **"Request Refund"**
+4. Click **"Withdraw Funds"** button
-5. **With MetaMask**: Confirm refund transaction
+5. Confirm the withdrawal in MetaMask
-6. **Without MetaMask**: Creates demo refund transaction
-7. Refund is processed and ETH returned to your wallet
+6. Funds are transferred to your wallet
+7. Project status updates to "Withdrawn"

 ### 📊 Viewing Blockchain Information